 22.1.
-The Company may cancel calls for Employees working as Daily Employees up to ten hours prior to the starting time of the call.
-In the event that such notice is not given, the Company shall pay the Employee one day's pay at the basic hourly rate.
+The Company may cancel calls for Employees working as Daily Employees up to ten (10) hours prior to the starting time of the call.
+In the event such notice is not given, the Company shall pay the Employee a regular work day's pay at the applicable basic hourly rate.